Commercial Real Estate Depreciation

 Businesses can use depreciation to recover the cost of certain business assets over time.
 The types of assets that are eligible for depreciation include machinery, equipment, vehicles, furniture, and buildings.

+How to calculate depreciation on commercial real estate?
 The IRS allows businesses to use either the straight-line method or the declining balance method to calculate depreciation.
 The choice of method can have a significant impact on the amount of depreciation that a business can claim each year.

 Two Main Methods of Calculating Depreciation